seam/migration/open18_java_ee_6/migration_steps.rst

 There is also no annotation control over the conversation.
 Instead the conversation must be injected and then managed (started, ended, timeout configured, etc.).

-.. todo: let them know that there are no more nested conversations, no workspace, etc

 ********************************************************************************
 Migrate to  JSF 2.0